-Agricultural incentives and subsidies therefore need to be redirected away from climate-destructive monocultures and cli-

-Agroecology's management and practices provide farmers with a means to spread risks during adverse and extreme weather events, adapt to climate change and build socioecological resilience, making agroecology an essential component of the response to climate change. mate-harmful inputs (HLPE, 2019; FAO, UNDP and UNEP, 2021) towards climate-resilient management, such as agroecology (GAFF, 2022; Leippert et al., 2020).
+Agricultural incentives and subsidies therefore need to be redirected away from climate-destructive monocultures and climate-harmful inputs (HLPE, 2019; FAO, UNDP and UNEP, 2021) towards climate-resilient management, such as agroecology (GAFF, 2022; Leippert et al., 2020).
 It has been estimated, for example, that a reduction in the use of synthetic nitrogen fertilizers could already create a net GHG benefit of 0.69 GtCO2eq per year, while just one agroecological practice, agroforestry, could sequester 1.04 GtCO2eq per year in above-ground carbon (Dooley et al., 2018).